danielsobrado/audio-processor/README.md

 3.  **Run Celery Worker**: Open a new terminal and run:
     ```bash
-    poetry run celery -A app.workers.celery_app worker -l info
+    uv run celery -A app.workers.celery_app worker -l info
     ```
-    If you're not using Poetry:
+    If you're not using uv:
     ```bash
     celery -A app.workers.celery_app worker -l info
     ```